kirkofypsi/7DWorkProblemModel/faq.md

 To test the prediction quality, we used [k-fold cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)#k-fold_cross-validation), a widely recognized evaluation method that ensures robustness and accuracy.
 By doing so, we achieved an impressive [F1-score](https://en.wikipedia.org/wiki/F-score) of **0.93**, demonstrating the model's effectiveness in identifying various workplace problems.

-## What does the intensity of a workplace problem mean?
+## What does the intensity of a workplace problem mean in Culturama?

 Intensity indicates how frequently employees report a particular workplace problem.
 The higher the intensity of a problem, the more prevalent it is within an organization.
 Problem intensity is derived from problem frequency and is **measured on a scale from 0 to 100**.

 It is essential to emphasize that, contrary to the natural interpretation where higher values are perceived as better, problem intensity works the other way around. **An intensity of 0** is an excellent score, signifying a complete absence of evidence that a problem exists in a company.
 Conversely, **an intensity of 100** indicates that the problem is very commonly mentioned by employees.

-## How is the intensity of a workplace problem calculated?
+## How is the intensity of a workplace problem calculated in Culturama?

 Culturama identifies 130 distinct types of workplace problems.
 In a single opinion, an employee may raise multiple workplace concerns, potentially even listing several dozen of them.
 However, in practice, it is most common for an individual opinion to mention 1-3 problems.
 Please note that, due to the constraints we placed on our dataset, an opinion must contain at least one mention of a workplace issue.